PaddlePaddle/docs/doc/paddle/api_guides/low_level/layers/learning_rate_scheduler_en.rst

 ======

-* :code:`noam_decay`: Noam decay.
+* :code:`NoamLR`: Noam decay.
 Please refer to `Attention Is All You Need <https://arxiv.org/pdf/1706.03762.pdf>`_ for related algorithms.
-For related API Reference please refer to :ref:`api_fluid_layers_noam_decay`
+For related API Reference please refer to :ref:`api_paddle_optimizer_NoamLR`

-* :code:`exponential_decay`: Exponential decay.
+* :code:`ExponentialLR`: Exponential decay.
 That is, each time the current learning rate is multiplied by the given decay rate to get the next learning rate.
-For related API Reference please refer to :ref:`api_fluid_layers_exponential_decay`
+For related API Reference please refer to :ref:`api_paddle_optimizer_ExponentialLR`

-* :code:`natural_exp_decay`: Natural exponential decay.
+* :code:`NaturalExpLR`: Natural exponential decay.
 That is, each time the current learning rate is multiplied by the natural exponent of the given decay rate to get the next learning rate.
-For related API Reference please refer to :ref:`api_fluid_layers_natural_exp_decay`
+For related API Reference please refer to :ref:`api_paddle_optimizer_NaturalExpLR`

-* :code:`inverse_time_decay`: Inverse time decay.
+* :code:`InverseTimeLR`: Inverse time decay.
 The decayed learning rate is inversely proportional to the current number of decays.
-For related API Reference please refer to :ref:`api_fluid_layers_inverse_time_decay`
+For related API Reference please refer to :ref:`api_paddle_optimizer_InverseTimeLR`

-* :code:`polynomial_decay`: Polynomial decay, i.e. the decayed learning rate is calculated in a polynomial format with the initial learning rate and the end learning rate.
-For related API Reference please refer to :ref:`api_fluid_layers_polynomial_decay`
+* :code:`PolynomialLR`: Polynomial decay, i.e. the decayed learning rate is calculated in a polynomial format with the initial learning rate and the end learning rate.
+For related API Reference please refer to :ref:`api_paddle_optimizer_PolynomialLR`

-* :code:`piecewise_decay`: Piecewise decay.
+* :code:`PiecewiseLR`: Piecewise decay.
 That is, the stair-like decay for a given number of steps, the learning rate stays the same within each step.
-For related API Reference please refer to :ref:`api_fluid_layers_piecewise_decay`
+For related API Reference please refer to :ref:`api_paddle_optimizer_PiecewiseLR`

-* :code:`append_LARS`: The learning rate is obtained by the Layer-wise Adaptive Rate Scaling algorithm.
-For related algorithms, please refer to `Train Feed forward Neural Network with Layerwise Adaptive Rate via Approximating Back-matching Propagation <https://arxiv.
-Org/abs/1802.09750>`_ .
-For related API Reference please refer to :ref:`api_fluid_layers_append_LARS`

-* :code:`cosine_decay`: Cosine attenuation.
+* :code:`CosineAnnealingLR`: Cosine attenuation.
 It means the learning rate changes with the number of steps in the form of a cosine function.
-For related API Reference please refer to :ref:`api_fluid_layers_cosine_decay`
+For related API Reference please refer to :ref:`api_paddle_optimizer_lr_CosineAnnealingLR`

-* :code:`linear_lr_warmup`: The learning rate increases linearly to an appointed rate with the number of steps.
-For related API Reference please refer to :ref:`api_fluid_layers_linear_lr_warmup`
+* :code:`LinearLrWarmup`: The learning rate increases linearly to an appointed rate with the number of steps.
+For related API Reference please refer to :ref:`api_paddle_optimizer_LinearLrWarmup`

+* :code:`StepLR`: Decay the learning rate every certain number of steps, and ``step_size`` needs to be specified.
+For related API Reference please refer to :ref:`api_paddle_optimizer_StepLR`

+* :code:`MultiStepLR`: Decay the learning rate at specified step, and ``milestones`` needs to be specified.
+For related API Reference please refer to :ref:`api_paddle_optimizer_MultiStepLR`

+* :code:`LambdaLR`: Decay the learning rate by lambda function.
+For related API Reference please refer to :ref:`api_paddle_optimizer_LambdaLR`

+* :code:`ReduceLROnPlateau`: Adjuge the learning rate according to monitoring index(In general, it's loss), and decay the learning rate when monitoring index becomes stable.
+For related API Reference please refer to :ref:`api_paddle_optimizer_ReduceLROnPlateau`